Skip to content

 Parameter Description:

-Wrapper<T>queryWrapperEntity encapsulation class (can be null)
+Wrapper<T>queryWrapperEntity wrapper (can be null)

 IPage<T>pagePagination condition (can be RowBounds.DEFAULT)